The term chemotherapy is used to describe cancer-killing drugs. Chemotherapy may be used to:

 There are many types of catheters, including:

 Different chemotherapy drugs may be given at the same time or after each other.
 Patients may receive radiation therapy before, after, or while they are getting chemotherapy.

 Chemotherapy is most often given in cycles.
 These cycles may last 1 day, several days, or a few weeks or more.
 There will usually be a rest period when no chemotherapy is given between each cycle.
 A rest period may last for days, weeks, or months.
 This allows the body and blood counts to recover before the next dose.

 Often, chemotherapy is given at a special clinic or at the hospital.
 Some people are able to receive chemotherapy in their home.
 If home chemotherapy is given, home health nurses will help with the medicine and IVs.
 Patients and their family members will receive special training.

 SIDE EFFECTS OF CHEMOTHERAPY

 Because these medicines travel through the blood to the entire body, chemotherapy is described as a bodywide treatment.

 As a result, chemotherapy may damage or kill some normal cells, such as those found in the bone marrow, hair follicles, and the lining of the mouth and the digestive tract.

 When this damage occurs, there can be side effects.
 Some people who receive chemotherapy:

-Side effects of chemotherapy depend on many things, including the type of cancer, and which drugs are being used.
+Side effects of chemotherapy depend on many things, including the type of cancer and which drugs are being used.
 Each patient reacts differently to these drugs.
-Some newer chemotherapy drugs that better target cancer cells may cause fewer side effects.
+Some newer chemotherapy drugs that better target cancer cells may cause fewer or different side effects.